genestack/user-docs/docs/user-guide/doc-odm-user-guide/about-sc-hdf5-transformations.md

 This is usually handled automatically.
 If the transformation creates new SLP objects, the Cell Group is linked to them.
 Otherwise, the transformation identifies the most appropriate existing SLP target in ODM.
 Users can override the automatic behavior by specifying the target explicitly in the configuration.
 For details, see [Linking group determination](transformation-process-reference.md#13-linking-group-determination).

-The created Expression Group created by the transformation is linked to the corresponding Cell Group .
+The Expression Group created by the transformation is linked to the corresponding Cell Group .

 ## Dry run mode